willwin4sure/sprl/cpp/src/uct/UCTDesc.md

 * We implement **subtree re-use**, which allows the network to capitalize on work from previous moves.

+* We **symmetrize** the inputs into the network by choosing a random symmetric game state.
+We also leverage symmetry to increase the amount of training data for the neural network.

 * We also batch neural network evaluation using the technique of **virtual losses**.
 Since the leaf selection is deterministic, we pretend we lose on the way down to repeatedly sample leaves,